 As part of the continuous dialogue with stakeholders, the EDQM organises numerous consultations dedicated to the role of the Ph.
 Eur. in the biotherapeutics standard-setting field.
 Monographs for biotherapeutics were the subject of discussion at the 2011 EDQM workshop ‘The future of monographs in the field of biologicals’, as well as at the workshop session on biologicals that took place during the International EDQM Conference entitled ’50 years of leadership in the quality of medicines – paving the way for the future’ in 2014, celebrating the 50th anniversary of the European Pharmacopoeia Convention.
 The latest monographs elaborated as part of the P4-BIO and MAB pilot phases were discussed at the workshop ‘Setting pharmacopoeia standards for biotherapeutic products’, held during the International EDQM Conference entitled ‘European Pharmacopoeia: Tackling future challenges of the quality of medicines together’ on the occasion of the publication of the 9th Edition of the Ph.
 Eur. in 2016.
 Driven by the growing interest in the field of biosimilars, a Joint EDQM/EMA Workshop on biosimilars was organised in 2017 to clarify the role that monographs play (and do not play) in the assessment and marketing authorisation of biosimilars.
 These events attracted participants from industry, regulatory agencies, OMCLs and academia from all over the world.
 In addition, the last workshop was broadcast live, further increasing its outreach.
 Further dialogue with stakeholders on the development of public standards for biotherapeutics took place during the dedicated workshop of the International Conference entitled ‘EDQM & European Pharmacopoeia: State-of-the-art science for tomorrow’s medicines’ on the occasion of the publication of the 10th Edition of the Ph.
 Eur. in 2019.

-The EDQM also regularly organises webinars, such as the biologicals-dedicated webinar ‘Biologicals of the twenty-PhEur-st century’ (2015), and Ph.
+The EDQM also regularly organises webinars and Ph.
 Eur. training sessions.
 The recording of the most recent training session on biologicals (2020), addressing also in details the concept of monograph flexibility, can be found here.
 All European Pharmacopoeia training resources available in the public domain can be accessed here.

 Consult the Ph.
 Eur. biotherapeutics portfolio